alexisbeaulieu97/Mixy/README.md

 # SuperTemplater

-> **Warning** This project is in early development and rapidly evolving.
-This means you can expect:
+> **Warning** This project is in early development and is rapidly evolving.
+> This means you can expect:
 > * Missing features
 > * No stability guarantees
 > * Bugs